epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/02_devcontainer.rst.txt

 .. note::

-    **DLS users**: the settings in the default ``.bashrc_dev`` are already configured for interacting with the test beamline bl45p on the test cluster pollux.
+    **DLS users**: the settings in the default ``.bashrc_dev`` are already configured for interacting with the test beamline bl01t on the test cluster Pollux.

 For epics-containers the most important configuration is held in the ``.bashrc_dev`` file.
 The terminals in the devcontainer will source this